Zainap16/KeyQuest/README.md

 # KeyQuest
-KeyQuest is a memorizing webpage that consist of gamification elements.
+KeyQuest is a memorizing webpage that consists of gamification elements.
 This will aid music students to know their 7 alphabets (ABCDEFG) by heart!
-This can even be a 5 -10 minute practice routine.
+This can even be considered as a practice routine of 5 -10 minutes.